NaturailyShopify/Naturaily-netlify/_posts/2016-11-09-7-aspects-of-our-lives-revolutionized-by-fin-tech.md

 ---
-title: 7 aspects of our lives revolutionized by fin-tech
+title: 7 Aspects of our Lives Revolutionized by Fin-Tech
 description: >-
   Fin-tech is a term which conveys the inevitable marriage of finance and tech.
   It's no surprise that it has a huge impact on many aspects of our lives.